 I love these fritters for brunch with the avocado, tomato and coriander salsa as it is so fresh and zesty with lime juice.

-- Burger – make the fritters a little bigger when you pan fry them and use them as a burger in a bun!
+- Burger โ make the fritters a little bigger when you pan-fried them, and use them as a burger in a bun!
 They would be delicious with a slice of cheese and some creamy coleslaw.

-- Finger food – make the fritters a little smaller into bite size patties and serve with hummus for a tasty appetizer.
+- Finger food โ make the fritters a little smaller into bite-size patties and serve with hummus for a tasty appetizer.
 If you’re not worried about a bit of extra oil, you could even deep fry them to make them EXTRA crispy… they would look something like this recipe.
-Of course, it’s not the healthiest option, but just an idea for a treat 😉
+Of course, it’s not the healthiest option, but it is just an idea for a treat ๐

 FAQs